Harry claims his involvement in William’s wedding was a ‘bare-faced lie’, reports say

 The Independent has reached out to Kensington Palace and Harry for comment.

-Harry also reportedly detailed how William greeted people who had assembled on the Mall by Buckingham Palace ahead of his wedding “tipsy on last night’s rum”.
+Harry also reportedly detailed how William greeted people who had assembled on the Mall by Buckingham Palace ahead of his wedding while he was “tipsy on last night’s rum”.

 Offering William mints, Harry recalled saying to him: “You smell of alcohol.”